droliva10/AWS_Cloud_Project/README.md

 ## Section Seven
 Setting remote acces to AWS.
 Multiple packages will need to be installed, "jq, AWS-CLI, and Terraform" on to your local machine.
 Homebrew may need to be installed on macOS, if homebrew package manager is not already installed.
+If you are using windows WSL Ubuntu 20.4.x version go to sub section Seven.

 Run Command:
 ```